meganzinka/mulit-agent-student-flow/backend/API_DOCUMENTATION.md

 ## End Lesson

 ### `POST /lesson/end`
-End the practice session and receive comprehensive feedback on the entire lesson.
+End the practice session and receive comprehensive feedback focused on the quality of mathematical discussion.

 **Purpose:** Call this when the teacher is finished practicing.
-Analyzes the complete conversation transcript and provides detailed feedback, strengths, areas for growth, and actionable next steps.
+This endpoint analyzes the complete conversation transcript and provides feedback laser-focused on the quality of mathematical discourse.
+Feedback includes:
+- Strengths in promoting mathematical discussion (e.g., use of math talk moves, pressing for reasoning, connecting ideas, use of representations, precision of mathematical language)
+- Areas for growth in mathematical discourse quality
+- Actionable next steps and strategies to improve future math discussions (e.g., revoicing, pressing for reasoning, connecting student ideas)
+- Celebration and encouragement

 **Request:**
 ```json